How to organize a coloring play date?

 1 Playdate with coloring pages

 Inviting a friend round the house for a play date is usually a good idea for all involved.
 It gives the kids a chance to develop their friendships and social skills further.
 And it also gives the adults a chance to take a backseat in watching those friendships flourish.
 All in the comfort of the house.

-As an adult, keeping all participants occupied for the entire duration of play date is probably your priority.
+As an adult, keeping all participants occupied for the entire duration of the playdate is probably your priority.
 But on the other hand, it is not always the easiest task and requires some imagination.
-So what are good ideas for activities prepared for such occasion?
+So what are good ideas for activities prepared for such an occasion?
 For example, getting them to color pages is a fantastic activity for peers to engage in.
 It will provide a light-hearted focus for them to have a positive experience over such a simple activity.

 Creating a coloring themed playdate doesn’t need to be expensive or lavish.
 Your child and his friends will most likely just want to do something fun and simple which will develop their friendship further.
 You can easily gather some coloring materials from Topcoloringpages.net or search for some bargains on your local store.

 2 Coloring stations

 It is a good idea to prepare coloring stations.
 To do that choose different themes based on individual interests.
 Scatter a few pages of each theme around the house in different areas according to their themes.
 Maybe stick the Lego coloring pages on the dining room table.
 How about placing the animal pictures on the kitchen floor?
 The birds, on the other hand, can be put outside on the patio – I think you get the picture.

 To instill some fun and variety, you can also adopt different coloring utensils at each coloring station: crayons, felt-tips, pencils, paint, etc.